ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 This document picks up the popular JSONPath specification dated 2007-02-21 and provides a more normative definition for it.
-It is intended as a submission to the IETF DISPATCH WG, in order to find the right way to complete standardization of this specification.
 In its current state, it is a strawman document showing what needs to be covered.